-Herman Walker spent his formative years in the ranching country of West Texas on a 120 square mile ranch.
-After receiving a degree animal science from Texas Tech University, he began to paint the West as he remembers it.
+Herman Walker spent his formative years in the ranch country of West Texas on a 120 square mile ranch.
+After receiving a degree in Animal Science from Texas Tech University, Herman began to paint the West as he remembers it.

 From 1973-1978, Herman and his wife, Deanne, had a gallery/foundry in Kerrville, Texas.
-When his paintings and sculpture began to gain recognition, they moved back to Eldorado, Texas, to be closer to subject matter he loved.
-For years his work was sold throughout the West and Midwest, where he received many awards.
+When his paintings and sculpture began to gain recognition, they moved back to Eldorado, Texas, to be close to subject matter he loved.
+For years his work was sold throughout the West and Mid-West, where he received many awards.

-In 2008, Herman and Deanne moved back to Kerrville.
-Recently his work has been exhibited in America’s Horse in Art show at The American Quarter Horse Museum; American Plains Artists Show, Mid-West Art Gathering in Carthage, Missouri; Texas Cowboy Reunion Show in Stamford, Texas; Museum of Western Art in Kerrville, where Herman was the featured artist in February 2012.
+In 2008 Herman and Deanne moved back to Kerrville.
+Recently his work has been shown in America’s Horse in Art Show; Trappings of Texas at the Museum of the Big Bend, Alpine, Texas; Bosque Art Classic in Clifton, Texas; Windows to the West in Estes Park, Colorado; Texas Cowboy Reunion Show in Stamford, Texas; American Plains Artists; Museum of Western Art in Kerrville, where Herman was the featured artist in February 2012.

 See More Artists